 In October 2022, the Comisión Nacional de los Mercados y la Competencia in Spain (the "CNMC") opened an investigation into whether certain practices by Booking.com may produce adverse effects for hotels and other OTCs.
 In January 2024, the CNMC notified Booking.com of its draft decision to impose a fine of 486 million Euros and to restrict certain business practices such as those relating to parity provisions and the ranking criteria that Booking.com can use to determine how to rank hotels in its display to customers.
-The amount in July 2024, the CNMC notified Booking.com of its decision to impose a fine of 413 million Euros, which reflects a decrease of approximately 72 million Euros from the draft fine is based on Booking.com's historical revenues and it is possible decision.
-The business restrictions were not materially changed from the final amount may be increased when the decision is finalized, which is expected by July 2024, draft decision.
-Booking.com does not agree with the rationale stated in the draft decision and certain of the restrictions sought to be imposed, and is continuing to engage with the CNMC prior to the decision being finalized.
-If the draft decision were to become final, Booking.com plans to challenge aspects of the fine, decision, and/or restrictions.
-It.
-Although the Company disagrees with the rationale stated in the draft decision, the Company accrued a loss of 486 million Euros (\$530 million) during the year ended December 31, 2023.
-As of June 30, 2024, to align with the CNMC's reduced fine, the Company recorded a decrease of 72 million Euros (\$78 million) in its accrual which is reflected in "General and administrative" expenses in the Unaudited Consolidated Statements of Operations for the three and six months ended June 30, 2024.
-The related liability is included in "Accrued expenses and other current liabilities" in the Consolidated Balance Sheets as of March 31, 2024 June 30, 2024 and December 31, 2023.
+In July 2024, the CNMC notified Booking.com of its decision to impose a fine of 413 million Euros, which reflects a decrease of approximately 72 million Euros from the draft decision.
+The business restrictions were not materially changed from the draft decision.
+Booking.com does not agree with the rationale stated in the decision and certain of the restrictions imposed, and plans to challenge it has filed an appeal.
+Although the Company disagrees with the rationale stated in the decision, the Company accrued a loss of 486 million Euros (\$530 million) during the year ended December 31, 2023.
+As of June 30, 2024, to align with the CNMC's reduced fine, the Company recorded a decrease of 72 million Euros (\$78 million) in its accrual, which is reflected in "General and administrative" expenses in the Unaudited Consolidated Statements Statement of Operations for the three and six nine months ended June 30, 2024 September 30, 2024.
+The related liability is included in "Accrued expenses and other current liabilities" in the Consolidated Balance Sheets as of June 30, 2024 September 30, 2024 and December 31, 2023.